Mutation / selection equilibrium

 1)

-2) What is former vs new
+2) What are the former vs new

-equilibrium frequency of persons with myopia ?
+equilibrium frequencies of persons with presbyopia ?

 Derivation of Mutation / Selection equilibrium